Computing, Technology and Mathematics Extended Degree - BSc (Hons)

 The four-year extended degree course includes a foundation year (Year 0) allowing you to study core subjects, including programming and mathematics, in a highly supportive environment that will give you the confidence and knowledge to join the full honours degree course at the right level.

-Joining the School of Computing also gives you access to world class facilities such as our CISCO labs, IT security and forensics lab, creative technology labs, technology tower, electronics and microprocessor labs.
+You'll also have access to world class facilities such as our CISCO labs, IT security and forensics lab, creative technology labs, technology tower, electronics and microprocessor labs.

 In addition to the University's standard entry requirements, you should have: